-2.3.4 Three (3) Professors (and one alternate) and two (2) tenured Associate Professors (and one alternate) will comprise the Post Tenure Review Committee in TELS.
+2.3.4 Three (3) Professors and two (2) tenured Associate Professors will comprise the Post Tenure Review Committee in TELS.
 Professor members will serve staggered three-year terms, with one new member being elected each year.
 PTRC Associate Professor members will serve staggered two-year terms, with one new member being elected each year.
 If a Professor or Associate Professor cannot serve a full term, the alternate for the rank will become a member of the PTRC.

-2.3.6 The DH will prepare an electronic ballot at the beginning of the Fall semester and send it out to all tenured faculty in the department.
+2.3.5 The Department Head will prepare an electronic ballot at the beginning of the Fall semester and send it out to all tenured faculty in the department.
 The names of all eligible Professors and Associate Professors will be listed on the ballot.
 The votes will be recorded and reported once all eligible faculty members have been provided an opportunity to vote.

-2.3.7 Following the election of the PTRC, the Department Head will appoint one member to convene the Committee before the end of October to initiate the procedures specified in this rule.
+2.3.6 Following the election of the PTRC, the Department Head will request that one member serve as Chairperson, and convene the Committee before the end of October to initiate the procedures specified in this rule.

 3.1 As part of the annual performance review process required by the University, the Department Head will inform each faculty member, in written form, the projected date of her/his next post tenure review.
 A single notification of the projected time of the next post-tenure review will be considered sufficient to establish that the faculty member has been properly informed.
 The information can be transmitted via the annual letter of performance evaluation that each member of the TELS Department receives.

 3.3 Faculty who are undergoing PTR will prepare and submit the required materials through the Department Head to the PTRC in accordance with the College of Education general timeline for post-tenure reviews to begin no sooner than the first day of the fall semester and to be completed by the deadline announced by the CED Associate Dean of Faculty and Academic Affairs and/or the CED Administrative Council.

 3.4 The PTRC, under the direction of the chairperson, will establish its meeting dates, with the intended goal of concluding deliberation(s) and submitting in written form the review(s) to the Department Head in accordance with the College of Education general timeline for post-tenure reviews to begin no sooner than the first day of the fall semester and to be completed by the deadline announced by the CED Associate Dean of Faculty and Academic Affairs and/or the CED Administrative Council..

-3.7 The written assessment of the PTRC, including the numerical vote (For, Against) will be transmitted directly by the Chairperson to the Department Head for inclusion in the personnel file.
-Each member of the PTR Committee will receive a copy of the transmitted written assessment.
+3.8 The written assessment of the PTRC, including the numerical vote (For, Against) will be transmitted directly by the Chairperson to the Department Head for inclusion in the personnel file.
+Each member of the PTRC will receive a copy of the transmitted written assessment.

-3.8 After receiving the assessment of the PTR Committee, the Department Head will consult with the PTRC Chairperson, on behalf of the Committee, prior to completing her/his written assessment of the documentation submitted by the faculty member for post tenure review.
+3.9 After receiving the assessment of the PTRC, the Department Head will consult with the PTRC Chairperson, on behalf of the Committee, prior to completing her/his written assessment of the documentation submitted by the faculty member for post tenure review.
 Consultation will be conducted via an oral discussion between the Committee and Department Head.
-The Department Head shall then make an independent determination of whether the faculty member meets expectations or does not meet expectations for each realm of responsibility described in the SME, based on the Standards in the RPT Departmental Rule.
+The Department Head shall then make an independent determination of whether the faculty member meets expectations or does not meet expectations for each realm of responsibility described in the SFR, based on the Standards in the RPT Departmental Rule.
 The Department Head will also make an overall determination of whether the faculty member’s performance meets expectations or does not meet expectations.
 The Department Head may agree or disagree with a PTR Committee’s assessment and recommendation that a faculty member be evaluated for designation as exceeds expectations.